zerotier/docs/docs/devices/mikrotik.md

 :::note

-If you're an enterprise-sized entity looking to integrate MikroTik + ZeroTier we'd recommend getting some guidance from [IPArchitects](https://iparchitechs.com/ecosystem/mikrotik-network-consulting) who are very familiar with the performance characteristics of various models and can help design a solution for you.
+If you're an enterprise-sized entity looking to integrate MikroTik + ZeroTier we'd recommend getting some guidance from [IP ArchiTechs](https://iparchitechs.com/ecosystem/mikrotik-network-consulting) who are very familiar with the performance characteristics of various models and can help design a solution for you.
 :::

 ### Performance